 For me, essential to successful PR is conveying a studio's identity so that it resonates as a creative extension of the work itself, giving it a celebratory dimension.
 At their best, architects' identities address our sense of artistic experience and, of course, feel authentic.
 By championing integrity and ingenuity in the expression of identity, I hope to encourage clients to stay clear of the types of fleeting trends that date so many branding efforts and end up making everything look and sound much the same.

 My expertise is in placing media coverage and organising building launches and events.
 Although most of my clients are London-based, I also have strong editorial and other contacts outside the UK and especially in continental Europe and the United States and with many of these going back over 20 years.
 In addition to media coverage, there are other different ways in which a studio can present itself to the public that positively reinforce critical press validation and a studio's reputation.
 For example, I often work on exhibitions, talks, symposia and editorial projects including social media.

-Is It All About Image (Wiley 2004) outlines my approach to PR and communication and will be soon be revisited through a critical reflection on the current architecture communication culture in the current issue of AD that I have guest edited: The Identity of The Architect (Wiley 2019).
+Is It All About Image (Wiley 2004) outlines my approach to PR and communication and has just been revisited through a critical reflection on the current architecture communication culture in the current issue of AD that I have guest edited: The Identity of The Architect (Wiley 2019).